Guide to the Salento Peninsula - Baroque Cities & Crystal Clear Seas

 The southwest - from Gallipoli down

-In the southwestern part of Salento you’ll find many resorts and beach clubs.
+In the southwestern part of Salento you’ll find many resorts and beach clubs around the busy town of Gallipoli.
 The beaches are very nice, but they get extremely crowded in the summer, so it’s best to visit in the shoulder season instead.

 This is the most popular and busiest stretch of the Salento coast not only because of the resorts and beach clubs, but also because its where most of the year-round residents live.